Recommended Global Neuroscience Conferences

-According to the latest survey conducted by WHO, it is revealed that Neurological Disorders encompassing Stroke, Alzheimer & Dementia, Epilepsy and many more accounts for more than 12% of deaths worldwide on an average and it is also predicted that the number of disability –adjusted life years vanished due to Neurological disorders are expected to accelerate from 95 million globally in 2015 to 103 million by 2030.
+World Health Organization passed the survey on neurology which say neurological problems encompassing Stroke, Alzheimer & Dementia, Epilepsy and many more accounts for more than 12% of deaths worldwide on an average and it is assumed that the number of disability –adjusted life years vanished due to Neurological disorders are expected to accelerate from 95 million globally in 2015 to 103 million by 2030.

-Glancing at Europe, the cost of Neurological diseases was reputed to be Euro798 billion whereas in America it was estimated more than $ 760 billion per year.
-Altogether these values make clear about the contribution of Neurological disorders and diseases towards global burden and pinpoint the potentially boundless demand of Neuroscience Research.
+The cost of Neurological disorder was reputed to be Euro798 billion while Glancing at Europe.
+But in case of America, it was estimated more than seven hundred and sixty dollar billion per year.
+Hence these values make clear about the contribution of neurological disorders and diseases towards global burden and pinpoint the potentially boundless demand of Neuroscience Research.

 The European Brain Council estimated that in 2010 in Europe alone cost of neurological diseases one trillion dollars a year.

-Worldwide Market always characterised by acute competition on ground of burgeoning number of firms & pervasive R & D. Emerging markets with the establishments of novel technologies in the arena of neuroscience are boosting finest revenues which further led to the growth of this market over the forecast span.
+Worldwide Market of neurosurgery always characterized by acute competition on ground of burgeoning number of firms & pervasive R & D. Emerging markets with the establishments of novel technologies in the arena of neuroscience are boosting finest revenues which further led to the growth of this market over the forecast span.

 Past Conference report

 13th International Conference on Neurology and Neurosurgery was organized during June 19-21, 2017 at Novotel MARNE LA VALLÉE - Noisy le Grand, Paris, France with great support and contribution by our honorable Organizing Committee Members.